Hot Saturday cycle ride

 UK Travel Insurance – please give cancer patients a break!

-Updated and reviewed 10th June 2022 - UK travel insuranceOPINION.FOR UK NEUROENDOCRINE CANCER PATIENTS but some of my findings are potentially applicable in other countries although there will be different insurance underwriting rules for cancer patients.
+Updated and reviewed 22nd October 2025 - UK travel insuranceOPINION.FOR UNITED KINGDOM (UK) NEUROENDOCRINE CANCER PATIENTS but some of my findings are potentially applicable in other countries although there will be different insurance underwriting rules for cancer patients.
 One thing is common, cancer patients present risk, and increased risk is normally more expensive in the insurance business.
 Nothing in this article should be interpreted as a recommendation to travel or use any company or service mentioned.
 This is based entirely on my own experience and decisions.
-I also declare no interest in any of the companies listed, i.e. I am not receiving any free or reduced cover or any financial incentive for mentioning a particular company.
-I do this to try to help others.
-I first started supporting this issue via Macmillan in…
+I also declare no interest in any of the companies listed, i.e. I am not…

 Hadrian’s Wall Day 6 – Mission Complete!